Palnatoke

 The name has been interpreted in two different ways.
 The first is as an alternate Old Norse patronymic meaning "Palni's (or Palnir's) (son) Tóki".
 The other is as a nickname meaning "Shaft-Toki" or "Toki the Archer".

 Adaptations

 Palnatoki was the subject of works by two influential Danish authors of the early nineteenth century.
-Adam Gottlob Oehlenschläger wrote a tragedy called Palnatoke in 1809.
-N. F. S. Grundtvig wrote a tale called Palnatoke in 1804 and in 1809–11 a two-volume work of poetic drama, Optrin af Kæmpelivets Undergang i Nord ("Episode of the Downfall of the Fighting Life in the North"), which deals with Palnatoki and Sigurð and was intended as part of a massive poetic work projected to consist of dramatised historic episodes and retellings of sagas spanning a thousand years from the coming of Odin and "Asatru" to Scandinavia through the legends of the Völsungs and Nibelungs until the fall of the Jomsborg with Palnetoki's death, and the victory of Christianity.
+Adam Oehlenschläger wrote a tragedy called Palnatoke in 1809.
+N. F. S. Grundtvig wrote a tale called Palnatoke in 1804 and in 1809–11 a two-volume work of poetic drama, Optrin af Kæmpelivets Undergang i Nord ("Episodes of the Downfall of the Giants life in the North"), which deals with Palnatoki and Sigurð and was intended as part of a massive poetic work projected to consist of dramatised historic episodes and retellings of sagas spanning a thousand years from the coming of Odin and "Asatru" to Scandinavia through the legends of the Völsungs and Nibelungs until the fall of the Jomsborg with Palnetoki's death, and the victory of Christianity.